ankrh/BPM-Matlab/README.md

 ## How do I get set up?

 ### Requirements:
-- This software was tested on Windows 10 and macOS 11
+- This software was tested on Windows 10, macOS 11 and Linux Ubuntu 20.04.3
 - MATLAB R2018a or newer